emdgroup/baybe/docs/userguide/transfer_learning.md

   Data obtained from a chemical reaction optimized at a certain temperature can be used in a new campaign, where the same reaction needs to be optimized again at a different temperature.
-* **Optimization of a simulation involving different particle size:**
+* **Optimization of a simulation involving a particle size:**
-  Data obtained at a smaller particle size can be utilized when starting a new optimization for a larger particle size.
+  Data obtained at a smaller particle size can be utilized when starting a new optimization for a larger particle size or vice versa.

 In these examples, the temperature and the particle size take the role of *aligning* the individual measurement campaigns along their corresponding